"""This module implements *deep simplification* for Real Closed Fields by

 def transform_atom(self, atom: AtomicFormula) -> AtomicFormula:

-"""Apply the substitution part of `self` to atom.
+"""Apply the substitution part of ``self`` to atom.
 The result is an atom

 with monic left hand side and zero right hand side.
+Overrides the method

 """